prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/04 ad-tools-install.md

 ## Verifying Installation

 - After installation, I check the Windows Administrative Tools folder.
 I should see entries such as:
-  - Active Directory Users and Computers
+  - AD Users and Computers
-  - Active Directory Administrative Center
+  - AD Administrative Center
   - DNS
   - Group Policy Management